How to Decide What Business Structure is Right for You

-C Corporation: Legally considered separate entities from their owners… Income is taxed at the corporate level and is taxed again when it is distributed to owners.
+Legally considered separate entities from their owner.
+Income is taxed at the corporate level and is taxed again when it is distributed to owners.

-S Corporation: This gives a corporation with 100 shareholders or less the benefit of incorporation while being taxed as a partnership.
-This means that any profits earned by the corporation are not taxed at the corporate level, but rather at the level of the shareholders.
+This gives a corporation with 100 shareholders or less the benefit of incorporation while being taxed as a partnership.
+Therefore, any profits earned by the corporation are not taxed at the corporate level, but rather at the level of the shareholders.

-Sole Proprietorship: An unincorporated business with one owner who pays personal income tax on profits from the business.
-With little government regulation, they are the simplest business to set up or take apart, making them popular among individual self contractors or business owners.
+An unincorporated business with one owner who pays personal income tax on profits from the business.
+With little government regulation, they are the simplest business to set up or take apart.
+This makes them popular among individual self contractors or business owners.

-Here are a series of questions that cover the key differences between the major business structures in the U.S.: C Corporation, S Corporation, Limited Liability Company (LLC), Partnership, and Sole Proprietorship.
-Your answers can help you figure out which structure is best for you and your business.
+Here are a series of questions that cover the key differences between these major business structures in the U.S. Your answers can help you figure out which structure is best for you and your business.

 1. Are You Concerned About Liability?

-Forming a corporation or LLC puts some separation between your personal assets and your business; these structures can protect your personal assets in many situations should your business be sued.
+Forming a corporation or LLC puts some separation between your personal assets and your business.
+Should your business get sued, these structures can protect your personal assets in many situations.